 At Ash Grove we pride ourselves on the early identification of children who have barriers to learning.

 The interventions that we put into place stem from careful analysis of pupils’ progress and identification of areas requiring support.
-Staff are trained to deliver specific programmes, which all include baseline assessment, ongoing monitoring and overall evaluation of the intervention.
+Staff are trained to deliver specific programmes which include baseline assessment, ongoing monitoring and overall evaluation of the intervention.

 We deliver focused interventions to support children with meeting age-related expectations:

 Individual 'Keep-up' sessions are delivered daily to those children in EYFS and KS1 who need additional input after the main teaching session of the Little Wandle systematic synthetic phonics programme has been delivered.
 These 'Keep-up' sessions ensure that all children are ready to move on at the same pace within the main lesson.